KhangNNguyen/ChatGPTChatBotBasic/README.md

 8/21/2024:

 Added discord bot functionality
+Added prompts so that the bot thinks it is an AI Club Assistant Bot.

 Future updates:
-- Add prompts to have it be more niche
 - Create a front end via streamlit